 It’s a widely-used but still fairly mysterious term to many: ISO 9001 certification.
 It stands to reason that it’s generally understood to be related to manufacturing in some way, given its use primarily in that industry.
 And it’s likely that a fair number of individuals know that it is associated with quality control, especially if they work with or in the manufacturing industry.
 But quality is such a broad term and manufacturing such an incredibly massive sector, it’s easy to see why the details of ISO 9001 certification may not be immediately clear and therefore its importance easy to underestimate.
 So, what does ISO certification really mean, anyway?

-First, a quick history.
 ISO 9001 standards were born in the 1980s, and were a product of necessity.
 Why?
 Large manufacturers needed a way to streamline the process of sourcing parts from suppliers that had a guarantee of quality.
 At that time, the only way to do that would have been to personally audit the suppliers — a nearly-impossible and hugely expensive task.
 And on the other side, suppliers were tired of wasting time with customer audits that could have been better spent actually making parts.
 ISO 9001 standardization was a boon to both; a third-party audit from an independent certification body or firm that was free of bias set both manufacturers and suppliers free to do what they did best — actually make things.

 Although the standards and certification process have undergone changes over the last four decades, the basics tenets of ISO 9001 have remained the same.
 In order for companies to certify, their quality management system (QMS) must meet a set of requirements, including: